A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 4/README.md

 - Apply (double) [Weak](http://2e.aonprd.com/Rules.aspx?ID=791) or (double) [Elite](http://2e.aonprd.com/Rules.aspx?ID=790) templates as appropriate, or add/remove minions, to suit the capabilities and size of your party.
 - If they are finding it hard going then liberally apply weak templates or remove minions.
-- If they are breezing through then liberally apply elite templates or add minions.
+- If they are breezing through, then liberally apply elite templates or add minions.
-- Usually it is more interesting to have several low to moderate threat creatures in the encounter rather than a single severe one.
+- Usually, it is more interesting to have several low to moderate threat creatures in the encounter rather than a single severe one.

 ## Part 1: Raid on Sandpoint (xp 385+115 story award, party level 10)